Discrete global symmetries and dynamics of emergent fermions: Introduction

 Tremendous efforts have been made to understand emergent Majorana fermions in electronic systems \cite{Alicea12, Beenakker13,Elliott15}.
 Many previous studies on Majorana fermions in condensed matter have mainly focused on Majorana zero modes localized in vortices or on the edge of topological superconductors \cite{Read00,Kitaev01,Fu08,Qi10a,Lutchyn10,Sau10,Alicea10,Chung11,Cook11,Gangadharaiah11,Choy11}.
-One major motivation of those efforts was to trap and manipulate these decoherence free states as a fundamental building block for topological quantum computers \cite{Kitaev03,Nayak08}.
+One major motivation of those efforts is to trap and manipulate these decoherence free states as a fundamental building block for topological quantum computers \cite{Kitaev03,Nayak08}.
 On the other hand, propagating Majorana fermions as low energy emergent particles have received relatively less attention, partly because they are hard to separate experimentally.
-The main purpose of this Letter is to reveal some surprising collective dynamics of Majorana fermions that are distinct from complex fermions and can be potentially studied in experiments.
+The main purpose of this article is to reveal some surprising collective dynamics of Majorana fermions that are distinct from complex fermions and can be potentially studied in experiments.

-There are at least three different classes of phenomena where the dynamics can be characterized by the theoretical results presented in this Letter.
-Some of them are very much relevant to previous experimental efforts.
+There are at least two different classes of phenomena where the dynamics can be characterized by the theoretical results presented in this article.
 The first class of phenomena are boundary or surface dynamics in a topological state.
 Around a typical topological bulk, surface fermions are gapless and protected by symmetries \cite{Hasan10,Qi11,Bernevig}.
 Many aspects of interaction dynamics on gapless surfaces can be related to quantum critical phenomena \cite{Sachdev}, as was discussed in Ref. \cite{Yang21}.
-For instance, surface transport of a three-dimensional (3D) topological superfluid or superconductor shall resemble those in a quantum critical regime in 2D.
-Consequently, surface thermal conductivity should scale in a way similar to that in quantum critical regimes in $d=2$ ($d$ being the spatial dimension) studied below, after a proper symmetry identification.
+Consequently, its transport properties should resemble those in a quantum critical regime after a proper symmetry identification.

-The second applicable class is the celebrated examples of superconductor--topological-insulator--superconductor (STIS) junctions with a $\pi$-phase shift between superconducting regions \cite{Fu08}.
-Just like surface states discussed above, STIS junctions host gapless Majorana fermions confined along one spatial direction.
-Thermal conductivity of a 1D channel in this case can also be directly related to dynamics near 1D quantum critical points.